-In order for your teen to achieve success in a virtual high school, he will need to take a slightly different approach than he would in a brick-and-mortar school.
+In order for your teen to achieve success in an online high school, he will need to take a slightly different approach than he would in a brick-and-mortar school.

-Here are some steps your teen can take to succeed in online high school.
+Here are some steps your teen can take to succeed in an online high school.

 Teens need to have goals.
 They need to know where they’re going with their lives.
 It gives them purpose and keeps them motivated when the going gets tough.
 Without goals, teens tend to wander aimlessly through high school.

 Teens should set goals for themselves.
 It gives them a sense of ownership.
 The goals should be both long-term and short-term.
 A long-term goal might be graduating from high school, attending college or vocational school, or getting a job.
 A short-term goal might include getting an “A” on a test or quiz, completing an assignment on time, or getting help from a teacher.